RashanWeerasinghe/Amazon-Clone/README.md

   - `index.js`: Entry point for the application

 ### Getting Started
-To get started with SL-Clone, follow these steps:
+To get started with SL-EPMS , follow these steps:

 1. Clone the project repository from [GitHub](https://github.com/RashanWeerasinghe/SL-Clone.git).
 2. Navigate to the project directory.